 After warm-up, I worked on each count slowly on each machine and focused on each muscle movement.
 I maintained the 30 lb. weight; although, I can tell, I can do heavier on some machines.
 I did some floor exercises too before leaving for my appointment.
 On the way to my car, I can feel some soreness on my legs from doing Leg Extensions.

 There are definitely a whole lot more equipments to try and eventually I will set an alternating routine to give my body a rest.
 Another week of session starts next week.

 Where to get the free fitness trainer session

 I got mine at a military base, where the gym and group classes are free.
 They offer 4 free fitness sessions with a trainer for military dependents and retired military.
 More sessions are available for active duty personnel.
 For me, four days is sufficient to get an exercise routine situated.
 It’s free.
 I’m not going to complain.
 My trainer is available on the floor should I have more questions or need more assistance.

 All I did was walked in at a military base gym and inquired.
 I filled up paperwork and set up a schedule to meet a trainer the week prior.
 Check out your local military base if you have access to one if you need some assist on achieving your fitness goals on a budget.

-Some base gyms also allow for civilian sponsored guests for a fee, some not at all, just have to ask.
+Some base gyms also allow for civilian sponsored guests for a fee, some not at all, just have to ask, if looking to have a friendly face in the crowd.
 Some gym offer free trials, just go ahead and ask.
 Some even offer promotional free 30-day membership.
 They do exist.

 Goals for next week